 IP address assignment using FILS IP Address Configuration [CID #1321, 1322, 1323)

 “FILS IP Address Request data” field of MLME-ASSOCIATE.request or MLME-REASSOCIATE.request is used to request an IP address using FILS IP address method.
-STA sends “FILS IP Address Request TLV” in the FILS Secure Container element of the Association/Reassociation Request frame.
+STA sends “FILS IP Address Request TLV” in the FILS Secure Container element of the Association/Reassociation Request frame or FILS Secure Container Action frame[CID3177].
 [CID #1086, 13/0596r1]

-When the AP receives an Association Request including FILS Secure Container element or a FILS Action Frame with FILS IP Address Request TLV, the AP initiates a procedure to assign an IP address for the STA using a mechanism that not specified in this standard.
+When the AP receives an Association Request including FILS Secure Container element or a [CID3177] FILS Secure Container Action Frame with FILS IP Address Request TLV, the AP initiates a procedure to assign an IP address for the STA using a mechanism that not specified in this standard.

-[CID #1247 and 13/0607r2) [CID #1086, 13/0596r1]

-The AP may send Association Response with FILS Secure Container element or FILS Action Frame. including the assigned IP address in a FILS IP Address Assignment TLV.
+The AP may assign the IP address using Association Response or [CID3177] FILS Secure Container Action Frame.
 In addition the AP may also send one or more DNS Information TLVs to provide address information of one or more DNS Servers.
 [CID #1086, 13/0596r1]